 5.9) After the indicated time points (pH 2, 1 min; pH 3, 2.5 min; pH 4, 30 min), neutralize the cultures by addition of the appropriate volumes of 5 M NaOH.

-5.10) Monitor the growth of the neutralized cultures in liquid culture for 12 h at 30&#176;C using O.D. measurements.
+5.10) Monitor the growth of the neutralized cultures in liquid culture for 12 h at 30ºC using O.D. measurements.

 REPRESENTATIVE RESULTS:

 HdeA and HdeB are homologous E. coli proteins, known to protect periplasmic proteins against acid stress conditions 10.
 Our work revealed that similar to HdeA, HdeB also functions as an acid activated molecular chaperone.
 However, in contrast to HdeA, HdeB functions at a pH that is still potentially bactericidal, but significantly higher than the pH optimum of HdeA 6,9,10,22.
-To investigate the pH optimum of HdeB’s chaperone activity in vitro, native MDH was diluted into pre-warmed (43&#176;C) buffer of the indicated pH in the presence or absence of HdeB.
+To investigate the pH optimum of HdeB’s chaperone activity in vitro, native MDH was diluted into pre-warmed (43ºC) buffer of the indicated pH in the presence or absence of HdeB.
 After 360 sec of incubation, the incubation reaction was neutralized.
-This neutralization triggers aggregation of MDH at 43&#176;C 9.
+This neutralization triggers aggregation of MDH at 43ºC 9.
 Representative results show that the light-scattering signal of MDH in the absence of HdeB increases dramatically upon neutralization due to aggregation of MDH (Figure 1, black line at each pH).
 In the presence of HdeB, the light-scattering signal is significantly decreased upon neutralization from pH 4 or pH 5 indicating that HdeB prevents the aggregation of MDH (Figure 1, pH 4 and pH 5).
 In contrast, however, upon neutralization from pH 2 and pH 3, MDH rapidly aggregates to the same extent independent of the presence or absence of HdeB (Figure 1, pH 2 and pH 3), indicating that the pH optimum for HdeB’s chaperone activity is between pH 4 and 5.
 The HdeB storage buffer had no effect on MDH aggregation (Figure 1, buffer control), indicating that the reduced light-scattering signal of MDH in the presence of HdeB at pH 4 is due to its chaperone function.
 HdeA is chaperone active in its monomeric and unfolded form at pH 2-3 but shows no activity at or above pH 4 10.
 These results suggest that HdeB has its optimal chaperone activity around pH 4.
 10.

 (place figure 1 here)